ec0lint/ec0lint/docs/rules/prefer-spread.md

 obj.foo.apply(otherObj, args);

-// The argument list is not variadic.
-// Those are warned by the `no-useless-call` rule. foo.apply(undefined, [1, 2, 3]);
+// The argument list is not variadic. foo.apply(undefined, [1, 2, 3]);
 foo.apply(null, [1, 2, 3]);
 obj.foo.apply(obj, [1, 2, 3]);